Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights

-The NFC North-leading Green Bay Packers (3-1) square off against the AFC North-leading Cincinnati Bengals (3-1) on Sunday, October 10, 2021 at Paul Brown Stadium.
-Green Bay is a 3-point favorite in the game.
-The total for this game has been set at 50 points.
+The top teams from opposing divisions meet when the NFC North-leading Green Bay Packers (3-1) hit the field as a 3-point favorite against the AFC North-leading Cincinnati Bengals (3-1) on Sunday, October 10, 2021 at Paul Brown Stadium.
+The over/under is set at 50.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.